Kataiser/I-Need-a-Hero/README.md

 **Download:** https://github.com/Kataiser/I-Need-a-Hero/releases

 **Installation and running instructions:**
 Unzip anywhere.
-To run, launch "I Need a Hero.exe", move the window to a second monitor (if you have one), then hold tab and press the "print screen" button once in game.
+To run, double click "I Need a Hero", move the window to a second monitor (if you have one), then hold tab and press the "print screen" button once in game.
 Only works properly once the enemies are actually displayed.

-**Requirements:** Python 3.6 or newer (https://www.python.org/downloads).
-Libraries are downloaded by setup.bat.

 **NOTE:** it auto deletes screenshots it deems to be of the tab menu, so keep that in mind.
 If this bothers you, change "delete_thresehold" in inah-settings.ini to 100.